rbrtsmith/rbrtsmith.github.io/_posts/2014-12-18-a-more-robust-dynamic-navigation-system.md

         }
     }

-The toggle area is also positioned offscreen, we can use the same class for the main toggle and the toggle of children.
+The toggle area is also positioned offscreen, we can use the same class for the main toggle and those that toggle children.

     &__toggle {
         position: absolute;